-- In our modeling approach (see Fig. 2) the PROMET watershed model (Mauser and Bach, 2009) is coupled with the SURGES glacier model (Weber et al., 2010) to clarify the influence of glacier melt water on river runoff in a Himalayan river basin.
-In order to quantify the contribution of glacier melt water to river runoff not only for the highly glacierized head-watersheds, but also for the downstream regions where people usu- - 25 ally live and use the water, the full water balance components of a heterogeneous, large-scale river basin have to be taken into account.
-Therefore the models consider the water flows in vegetation, soils and river channels and the complete rainfall-runoff, snow and ice dynamics: Runoff = rainfall + snowfall - evapotranspiration + changes in groundwater storage + changes in snow storage + changes in ice storage.
-Particularly evapotranspiration and the complex interactions of rainfall and snow-melt forming sur-
+In our modeling approach (see Fig. 2) the PROMET watershed model (Mauser and Bach, 2009) is coupled with the SURGES glacier model (Weber et al., 2010) to clarify the influence of glacier melt water on river runoff in a Himalayan river basin.
+In order to quantify the contribution of glacier melt water to river runoff not only for the highly glacierized head watersheds, but also for the downstream regions where people usually live and use the water, the full water balance components of a heterogeneous, large-scale river basin have to be taken into account.
+Therefore the models consider the water flows in vegetation, soils and river channels and the complete rainfall-runoff, snow and ice dynamics (Eq.
+1):

-- face runoff, infiltrating into the soil and groundwater, forming interflow and base flow are important for runoff generation in the large downstream areas, which enables, together with the melt water release of the glacier-ice the determination of the importance of ice-melt water throughout a mesoscale river basin.
-This is the underlying motivation to couple a complex hydrological model with a glacier mass- and energy balance - 10 model.
-The small-scale processes leading to melt-water release on the heterogeneous surfaces of mountains and glaciers are considered by SURGES using a subscale approach in calculating the surface mass and energy balance of all glaciers in the basin (see Sect.
+$$Q = \mathbf{R} + \mathbf{S} - \mathbf{E} + \Delta \mathbf{GS} + \Delta \mathbf{SS} + \Delta \mathbf{IS},\tag{1}$$ where Q is runoff, R is rainfall, S is snowfall, E is evapotranspiration, $\Delta GS$ is changes in groundwater storage, $\Delta SS$ is changes in snow storage, and $\Delta$ IS is changes in ice storage.
+Particularly evapotranspiration and the complex interactions of rainfall and snowmelt forming surface runoff, infiltrating into the soil and groundwater, forming interflow and base flow are important for runoff generation in the large downstream areas.
+Together with the melt-water release of the glacier ice the determination of the importance of ice-melt water throughout a mesoscale river basin is enabled.
+This is the underlying motivation to couple a complex hydrological model with a glacier mass- and energy-balance model.
+The small-scale processes leading to melt-water release on the heterogeneous surfaces of mountains and glaciers are considered by SURGES using a subscale approach in calculating the surface mass and energy balance of all glaciers in the basin.
+Accordingly these processes are calculated on a scale, which is finer than the applied process scale of the PROMET watershed model and parameterizes the subscale terrain using an area-elevation ice thickness classification table (see Sect.
 3.1.3).

-Furthermore, the method should allow determining the relevance of ice-melt among the other water balance components.
-Consequently, we separated ice- and snow-melt in the entire basin.
-The term "snow-melt" is seen in a purely physical sense as "snow that melts at the surface of a snow cover" be it on the glacier or not.
-Therefore it consists of both, snow-melt from non-glacierized and glacierized parts of the basin, because for the water balance of the basin it does not matter whether the melt water
+Furthermore, the method should allow determining the relevance of ice melt among the other water balance components.
+Consequently, we separated ice- and snowmelt in the entire basin.
+The term "snowmelt" is seen in a purely physical sense as "snow that melts at the surface of a snow cover" be it on the glacier or not.
+Therefore it consists of both, snowmelt from non-glacierized and glacierized parts of the basin.
+On each location on a glacier, ice melt can only set in after all snow has melted and the ice is exposed to energy transfer from radiation and/or the atmosphere.